Bucketlist Travels logo

 Church of St. George, Lalibela, Ethiopia – world's must-see churches

-This fascinating religious site is home to eleven extraordinary monolithic churches, dug downwards out of the volcanic tuff.
-They were built on the orders of King Gebre Mesqel Lalibela (who gave the site its name) following a celestial vision.
+This amazing monolithic church, dug downwards out of the volcanic tuff, is the stand-out of eleven such medieval churches at this fascinating religious site.
+They were built on the order of King Gebre Mesqel Lalibela (who gave the site its name) in the late 12th century following a celestial vision.
+It remains a popular pilgrimage site – and King Lelibela is now recognised by the local Christians as a saint.

 Good for age: 18+